ldslds449/Dice_War_Bot/update.md

 1. Add share party button to share the party information and copy the image to clipboard
 2. Record result value to ini file

+## Version 1.3.9

+1. Revise Meteor's isMerge
+2. Center the windows
+3. Fix the bugs of Solar